-As we say all the time on this website: there’s very little that happens in the world today that you can’t bet money on.
-Everything is up for grabs whether it’s celebrity deaths, U.S. politics, or even who the next Pope will be – if it’s even remotely interesting to the American public, you’ll be able to wager on it.
+As we say constantly around here, there’s very little happening in the world today you can’t put money on.
+Everything is available whether it’s betting on celebrity deaths, U.S. politics, or even who the next Pope will be – if it’s remotely interesting, odds are posted for it.

-That brings us to this Sunday, January 27th, with the 32nd edition of the Royal Rumble being held in Phoenix, Arizona at Chase Field.
-This is arguably the WWE’s premier event of the year, which in the past has ended up being much more entertaining than Wrestlemania – especially in 1999 when federation owner Vince McMahon decided to win it for himself.
-Therefore, we’ve decided to publish a “Royal Rumble Gambling Guide” because this is without a doubt the best action to get in on this weekend, (with all due respect to the NHL All Star Game and NFL Pro Bowl, of course).
+That brings us to this Sunday, January 27th, and the 32nd Royal Rumble in Phoenix, Arizona at Chase Field.
+This is arguably the premier annual event for WWE , which in the past has ended up being much more entertaining than Wrestlemania, especially in 1999 when federation owner Vince McMahon won it himself.
+Therefore, a “Royal Rumble Gambling Guide” had to be published as this is absolutely the funnest event happening this weekend (with all due respect to the NHL All Star Game and NFL Pro Bowl, of course).

-Ok, it’s obvious that you can bet on the ultimate winner of the Royal Rumble so let’s take a look at that category first.
-The strong favorite is Seth Rollins (-150) and then there’s no one even close to those odds, so if he doesn’t win it’s going to be a decent payday.
-Anyone else in the Top 5 will pay out nicely with Braun Strowman (+400), John Cena (+800), Drew McIntyre (+1200), and Finn Baylor (+1600) all being decent wrestlers to put your money on.
+The majority of readers want to bet on the Royal Rumble winner so let’s examine this first.
+The strong favorite is Seth Rollins (-150) and then no one comes close, so if he doesn’t take it, a decent payday emerges.
+Anyone else in the Top 5 awards handsomely with Braun Strowman (+400), John Cena (+800), Drew McIntyre (+1200), and Finn Baylor (+1600) all being decent wrestlers to back.

-There are then dozens of tomato cans in the middle of the pack offering odds anywhere from +2000 to +6000 and then a bunch of long shots at +10000, with a few old timers thrown in the mix like Kurt Angle (+6600), Rey Mysterio (+4000), and “The Heartbreak Kid” Shawn Michaels (+10000).
-These guys offer older gamblers some sentimental options to get down on but if you really want to feel like a kid again you can bet on “Stone Cold” Steve Austin (+10000) or Hulk Hogan (+10000) to win the Rumble, (we’ll go ahead and assume that the Hulkster will say his prayers and take his vitamins before the match).
+Dozens of tomato cans clog the middle of the pack offering numbers anywhere from +2000 to +6000, followed by numerous long shots of +10000, with a few old timers mixed in like Kurt Angle (+6600), Rey Mysterio (+4000), and “The Heartbreak Kid” Shawn Michaels (+10000).
+These are sentimental options to get down on but if really wanting to feel like a kid again, stake “Stone Cold” Steve Austin (+10000) or Hulk Hogan (+10000) to take the Rumble (assuming “The Hulkster” says his prayers and takes his vitamins beforehand).

-From there you can wager on who will get the most eliminations, with Drew McIntyre (+100) and Braun Strowman (+200) again being heavy favorites to do well.
-Then there are two solid value bets with John Cena (+2000) and Randy Orton (+2000) since both of these beasts are more than capable of eliminating the most competitors.
-After that you’re probably just throwing your money away on long shots like Mustafa Ali (+5000), Jinder Mahal (+5000), and Dolph Ziggler (+5000), who shouldn’t be in the ring longer than a few minutes.
+Who will get the most eliminations? with Drew McIntyre (+100) and Braun Strowman (+200) again being heavy favorites to dominate.
+Then two solid value opportunities arise with John Cena (+2000) and Randy Orton (+2000) as both of these beasts are more than capable of eliminating multiple competitors.
+Following these selections, money can be thrown away on long shots like Mustafa Ali (+5000), Jinder Mahal (+5000), and Dolph Ziggler (+5000), none of whom should be in the ring longer than a few minutes.

-Now to get you warmed up for the event, here are the funniest moments from all of the previous Royal Rumbles, in a super edit from the WWE themselves.
+Now to warm up, here are the funniest moments from previous Rumbles in a super edit from the WWE themselves.